-Furthermore, Section 619 of the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and its implementing regulations, known as the "Volcker Rule," restrict banking entities, such as Goldman Sachs, absent an applicable exclusion or exemption, from acquiring or retaining as principal any equity, partnership or other ownership interests in, or sponsoring, a private equity or credit fund, hedge fund or other fund that relies solely on Section 3(c)(1) or 3(c)(7) of the Investment Company Act (a "Covered Fund").
+Furthermore, Section 619 of the Dodd-Frank Act and its implementing regulations, known as the "Volcker Rule," restrict banking entities, such as Goldman Sachs, absent an applicable exclusion or exemption, from acquiring or retaining as principal any equity, partnership or other ownership interests in, or sponsoring, a private equity fund, hedge fund or other fund that relies solely on Section 3(c)(1) or 3(c)(7) of the Investment Company Act (a "Covered Fund").

 Under the asset management exemption to the Volcker Rule, Goldman Sachs (including GSAM) may sponsor and advise a Covered Fund but is prohibited from owning more than 3% of the outstanding ownership interests of Advisory Accounts that are Covered Funds (subject to certain exceptions).
-In addition, among other things, the Volcker Rule generally prohibits banking entities, including Goldman Sachs, from (i) engaging in certain transactions or activities that would (a) subject to certain mitigants, involve or result in a material conflict of interest between the banking entity and its clients, customers or counterparties, (b) result, directly or indirectly, in a material exposure by the banking entity to high-risk assets or high-risk trading strategies, or (c) pose a threat to the safety and soundness of Goldman Sachs or the financial stability of the United States; (ii) guaranteeing, assuming or insuring the obligations or performance of any Advisory Account that is a Covered Fund; (iii) making a loan or extension of credit to, or purchasing assets from, a Covered Fund that Goldman Sachs (or GSAM, as applicable) sponsors or advises; or (iv) entering into certain other transactions that cause Goldman Sachs to have credit exposure to such a Covered Fund.
-Certain other transactions between Goldman Sachs and an Advisory Account that is a Covered Fund must be on terms and under circumstances, including credit standards, that are substantially the same, or at least as favorable to the Advisory Account, as those prevailing at the time for comparable transactions with or involving other nonaffiliated companies, which, among other things, may limit the ability of Goldman Sachs, including GSAM, to furnish services to an Advisory Account that is a Covered Fund.
+In addition, among other things, the Volcker Rule generally prohibits banking entities, including Goldman Sachs, from (i) engaging in certain transactions or activities that would (a) subject to certain mitigants, involve or result in a material conflict of interest between the banking entity and its clients, customers or counterparties, (b) result, directly or indirectly, in a material exposure by the banking entity to high-risk assets or high-risk trading strategies, or (c) pose a threat to the safety and soundness of Goldman Sachs or the financial stability of the United States; (ii) directly or indirectly guaranteeing, assuming or insuring the obligations or performance of any Advisory Account that is a Covered Fund; (iii) making a loan or extension of credit to, or purchasing assets from, a Covered Fund that Goldman Sachs (or GSAM, as applicable) sponsors or advises; or (iv) entering into certain other transactions that cause Goldman Sachs to have credit exposure to such a Covered Fund.
+Certain other transactions between Goldman Sachs and an Advisory Account that is a Covered Fund must be on terms and under circumstances, including credit standards, that are substantially the same, or at least as favorable to Goldman Sachs, as those prevailing at the time for comparable transactions with or involving other nonaffiliated companies, which, among other things, may limit the ability of Goldman Sachs, including GSAM, to furnish services to an Advisory Account that is a Covered Fund.

-In July 2018, the Federal Reserve, the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, the CFTC and the SEC issued a notice of proposed rulemaking intended to amend the application of the Volcker Rule based on the size and scope of a banking entity's trading activities and to clarify and amend certain definitions, requirements and exemptions.
-The ultimate impact of any amendments to the Volcker Rule will depend on, among other things, further rulemaking and implementation guidance from the relevant U.S. federal regulatory agencies and the development of market practices and standards.
+The Federal Reserve, the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, the CFTC and the SEC (the "Volcker Rule Regulators") finalized amendments in October 2019 to their regulations implementing the Volcker Rule, tailoring compliance requirements based on the size and scope of a banking entity's trading activities and clarifying and amending certain definitions, requirements and exemptions.
+These amendments became effective on January 1, 2020 but with a required compliance date of January 1, 2021.
+In January 2020, the Volcker Rule Regulators issued a proposal to clarify and amend certain definitions, requirements and exemptions with respect to Covered Funds.
+The ultimate impact of any amendments to the Volcker Rule regulations will depend on, among other things, further rulemaking and implementation guidance from the Volcker Rule Regulators.